panda

 See more online Chinese courses

 Chinese Uncovered is part of the Story Learning series.
 As the name suggests, you learn Chinese through a story.
 In each unit, you listen to a chapter of the story that is entirely in Chinese.
 Then you watch video lessons that teach important grammar, vocabulary, and pronunciation topics from the chapter.
 Each unit has extensive lesson notes and practice exercises to reinforce what you learn.
-You can try Chinese Uncovered with a money-back guarantee.
+To me, these additional resources add great value to the course.
+There isn’t a free trial, but you can try Chinese Uncovered with a money-back guarantee.
 If you aren’t satisfied, they will refund your entire purchase.

 Chinese Zero to Hero

 Chinese Zero to Hero is a series of courses available through the Teachable platform and has had over 36,000 students.
-It focuses on real-world applications and functional language.
 The courses use the HSK curriculum and are designed to help you pass the corresponding level of the test.
+I like that, although it corresponds with the HSK levels, It focuses on real-world applications and functional language.
 There are many different pricing options and bundles available based on your level and how much you want to learn.
 You can preview any course for free to see if you like it before buying.

 YoYo Chinese

 YoYo Chinese breaks Chinese down into manageable chunks.
 It uses short video lessons that focus on Chinese dialogues.
 Each lesson has additional practice material and quizzes to help you reinforce what you learned.
 You can also track your progress to see how quickly you are improving.
+One useful feature is the ability to switch between traditional and simplified characters while using the practice material, providing a more comprehensive experience.
 If you sign up for an account, you can access a free lesson to see if you enjoy the course before buying.

 Find an Online Chinese Tutor

-Talking with a native speaker is probably the best way to improve fluency and speaking skills in any language.
-But it can be difficult to practice if you don’t know anyone that speaks Chinese.
-Taking classes with an online tutor makes it easy to practice conversation from the comfort of your home on your own schedule.
-Italki, Preply, and Mandarin Tutor are safe and reliable platforms with tons of teachers ready to help you learn.
+Talking with a native speaker is one of the best ways to improve fluency and speaking skills in any language.
+But it can be difficult to practice if you don’t know anyone who speaks Chinese.
+Taking classes with an online tutor makes it easy to practice conversation from the comfort of your home and on your own schedule. italki, Preply, and Mandarin Tutor are safe and reliable platforms with tons of teachers ready to help you learn.

 Commitment: Medium